admintimiyaki/data-science-ml-portfolio/README.md

 - **Outcome:**
   - The tuned Random Forest model achieved good accuracy, confirming that **Sex** and **Pclass** (and related features) are strong predictors of survival.
-  - The final model produces survival predictions for the separate test set and writes them to `data/predictions.csv`.